veit/python-basics-tutorial/docs/appendix/glossary.rst

        hosted on `pypi.org`_.

    wheel
-       Distribution format introduced with `PEP 427
-       <https://www.python.org/dev/peps/pep-0427/>`_.
-It is intended to replace
-       the :term:`Egg` format and is supported by current :term:`pip` installations.
+       Distribution format introduced with :pep:`427`.
+It is intended to replace the :term:`Egg` format and is supported by current :term:`pip` installations.